 37 Mutley Plain

 Refurbished two years ago, the pub now has a Gin display, new mirrors behind the bar, new signage and new furniture.
 Downstairs, the Cellar Bar has also been refurbished.
 This multi local CAMRA Award-Winning pub serves up to nine real ales, including a large range of local ales, and some National favourites.
 One hand pump serves a real cider, with up to eight other real ciders also available.
 Food is served on Sunday lunchtimes only, but you can take in your own at other times.
-Local CAMRA branch Overall Pub Of The Year 2019, and Cider and Perry Pub Of The Year 2019.
+Local CAMRA branch City Pub Of The Year Runner Up 2020, and Cider and Perry Pub Of The Year Runner Up 2020.
 CAMRA Members discount of 10%/pint and 5%/half pint of real ale or real cider is available here.

 - Gog & Magog